-Playing with the band manoeuvring with orchestras while maintaining the rock feel must be hard for a drummer.
-Not hard though sometimes heavy, maintains Terence Sullivan who sat behind the RENAISSANCE drum kit in their classic – and classical – era.
-Having gone their separate ways after the "Tuscany" LP that saw the band reunited and the subsequent tour that brought forth "In The Land Of The Rising Sun", the musicians went their separate ways, but it was Terry who’s become a bearer of the RENAISSANCE torch.
+Playing with the band and maneuvering with orchestras while maintaining the rock feel must be hard for a drummer.
+Not hard, though sometimes heavy, maintains Terence Sullivan who sat behind the RENAISSANCE drum kit in their classic – and classical – era.
+After the "Tuscany" LP that saw the band reunited and the subsequent tour it brought forth "In The Land Of The Rising Sun", the musicians went their separate ways, but it was Terry who’s become a bearer of the RENAISSANCE torch.
 Shaping his experience into the RENAISSANT project, Sullivan comes up with the wonderful "South Of Winter" album.
 And that’s only the beginning, says Terry.

 John Tout, Betty Newsinger and myself have always believed that musicians should remain true to themselves and play from the heart, which is what we did with RENAISSANCE and which we are continuing to do now with RENAISSANT.
 Thank you for recognizing it in our new music.

 – Why is it called RENAISSANT?
 To reconnect you with the fanbase?

 RENAISSANT is a part of the RENAISSANCE, I think this explains it all and I really didn’t want to go down the Terry Sullivan’s RENAISSANCE route.

 – How did “South” come to be?
 The talk of it goes all way back to, I’d say, 1997…